MicrosoftDocs/altspace-vr/altspace-vr/getting-started/roles.md

 ### Mid-Event Role Promotion

-Anyone with the Presenter/Host Role can assign roles to users that are in your event, during your event, using Host Tools/Host Panel/Guests/Select Guest:
+Anyone with the Host Role can assign roles to users that are in your event, during your event, using Host Tools/Host Panel/Guests/Select Guest:

 * **Make Host**: Gives that user the Host Role for the rest of the event.
 * **Make Moderator**: Gives that user the Moderator Role for the rest of the event.